 Both the active and inactive testosterone levels should be tested.
 Blood tests are useful for determining whether the testes are producing adequate levels whereas free testosterone levels let us know how much is actually being received by the cell.

-Salivary hormone testing is by far the best method since it looks at both the free hormone levels as well as interactions of all the hormones, which helps us to determine root cause.
-This test includes 4 cortisol measurements, DHEA, testosterone, progesterone, DHEA, androstenedione, DHT, estrogens, and LH/FHS.
+Urinary hormone testing is by far the best method since it looks at both the free hormone levels as well as interactions of all the hormones, which helps us to determine root cause.
+This test includes 4 cortisol measurements, DHEA, testosterone, progesterone, DHEA, androstenedione, DHT, and estrogens.

 Do supplements help?